 What is the GRACE Program?
-It is a field-based learning program designed to increase social work students’ knowledge of and experience with older adults.
+The Gerontology Resources and the Aging Community in Education (GRACE) is a field-based learning program designed to increase social work students’ knowledge of and experience with older adults.
 The GRACE program is coordinated by clinical assistant professor Sarah Swords, and is implemented by a group of Field Instructors dedicated to increasing the number of social workers working with the older adults.
 Field Instructors are employed at various community agencies in the Austin area that provide services to older adults and collaborate closely with the School of Social Work to create field internships for students.
 The students’ field experience is complemented by GRACE program educational enrichment events, which are held six times each academic year.
-These events provide specialized knowledge in areas important to social work practice in gerontology.
+These events provide specialized knowledge in areas relevant to social work practice in gerontology.
 Read about GRACE students’ experiences here.

 How do I become a GRACE candidate?
 GRACE candidates are graduate students who, through their actions in the School of Social Work, have expressed an interest and/or commitment to working with older adults.If you are currently in a GRACE placement, or have completed a GRACE placement, then you are considered a GRACE candidate.

 How do I become a GRACE Scholar?
 In order to earn a GRACE Scholar designation, students must: